 You can also consider using Instagram, especially if you have a niche book about cooking or something else that can produce beautiful pictures for people to get invested in while browsing your account.
 Medium is another place where you can go to interact with other book lovers for free and start to mention your book to them.

-Your blog is likely to be the cornerstone of your book marketing.
+Your blog is likely to be the cornerstone of your author platform and many marketing efforts.
 This is where people can get to know you.
 And this is where you’ll point new readers too from your social media and email campaigns.

 Instead, create high-quality and relevant content with an eye toward SEO.
 Your blog will help you rank in Google searches, leading to more readers finding you.
 To achieve this, you’ll need optimized content that is well written and relevant for your audience.

-That information alone should make you rush to get reviews for your book.
+So you really (really) want some reviews for your book.
 It can be the most important and seemingly innocuous factor in completing a sale.
 It’s much less likely that people will buy a book that doesn’t have any reviews on it as opposed to one that has a least a few or many reviews.

 Ask your readers to review the book on your website once they’ve read it.
 If you’re just getting started and don’t have any readers yet, you can call in a favor with friends or family.
 These people still have relevant opinions and can start to build up your review base while your book is still gaining popularity.